intel/he-toolkit/docker/README.md

 ## Introduction
-Provided is a description of the components and usage and installation of the Dockerized Intel Homomorphic Encryption Toolkit.
+Provided is a description of the components, usage, and installation of the Dockerized Intel Homomorphic Encryption Toolkit.
 The toolkit provides a docker environment in which one can run and modify example programs that have been built using various Homomorphic Encryption libraries, including